-You will have a personal supervisor at your host institution, and regular contact - including a visit - from a supervisor at York.
+You will have a personal supervisor at your host institution, and regular contact from a supervisor at York.

-You will carry out a research project related to green chemistry.
+You will carry out a research project related to green or sustainable chemistry.
+You'll learn principles and techniques of advanced chemistry which you'll be able to draw on in your future career.
 Recent projects have investigated:

 Our modules may change to reflect the latest academic thinking and expertise of our staff.